FoxwellBertGHB2020/Kickstarter-Analysis/README.md

 ## Visual Results
 The *Outcomes Based on Launch Date* marked Line Chart shows the best & worst times of the year to start a campaign for a Play.
-Outcomes Based on Launch Date.pdf
+(Kickstarter-Analysis/Outcomes Based on Launch Date.pdf)